bhavik1st/minivue/README.md

-# MiniVue - v0.02
+# MiVue - v0.02
 <!--
 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg) -->

-MiniVue is simple, slim JS UI framework inspired from Vue.js and Alpine.js A lightweight, reactive MiniVue provides the core reactivity features of Vue with a simple and intuitive API of Alpine making is easier for beginners and non-ui devs to get the job done.
+MiVue is simple, slim JS UI framework inspired from Vue.js and Alpine.js A lightweight, reactive MiVue provides the core reactivity features of Vue with a simple and intuitive API of Alpine making is easier for beginners and non-ui devs to get the job done.

 NOTE: Python pyvue is also in the making